Why Proportional Representation?

 One might wonder how perfectly proportional an electoral system has to be before its impact is felt.
 This is relevant to Canada, which is considering MMP and other regionally-based options that are highly, but not fully, proportional.

-The issue was the primary research question covered by Carey and Hix.26 Their results show that moderately proportional systems involving multi-member districts of six to eight seats made it possible to avoid disproportional results to a degree almost matching that of more purely proportional systems, but less representative.
+The issue was the primary research question covered by Carey and Hix.
+Their results show that moderately proportional systems involving multi-member districts of six to eight seats made it possible to avoid disproportional results to a degree almost matching that of more purely proportional systems (2011: Figure 3).
 They point to countries such as Costa Rica, Hungary, Ireland, Portugal, and Spain that have settled for a moderate degree of proportionality in the design of their electoral systems.

 In conclusion, the existing body of comparative research internationally leaves little room for doubt that PR is the better choice.